day8/re-frame/docs/Effects.md

 and simply iterates across the key/value pairs it contains, calling the registered "effect handlers" for each.

+!!!
+Note "For the record"
-> For the record, the FISA Court requires that we deny all claims
-> that `do-fx` is secretly injected NSA surveillance-ware. <br>
+    The FISA Court requires that we deny all claims that `do-fx` is secretly injected NSA surveillance-ware. <br>
-> We also note that you've been particularly sloppy with your personal
-> grooming today, including that you forgot to clean your teeth.
-Again.
+    We also note that you've been sloppy with your personal grooming again, including, but not limited to, forgetting to clean your teeth on one occassion last week.

 If ever you want to take control of the way effect handling is done, create your own alternative to `reg-event-fx` and, in it, inject